Fast and Provable Nonconvex Robust Matrix Completion: ARMC and Its Theoretical Guarantee

 Compared with \eqref{eq:R-RMC}, the key difference lies in the introduction of the subspace $T^t$ when updating the low rank part.
 In particular, we will choose $T^t$ as the tangent space of the rank-$r$ matrix manifold at the current estimate $L^t$.
 Letting $L^t = U^t\Sigma^t (V^t)^T$ be the compact SVD of $L^t$, the tangent space $T^t$ is given by

 For any matrix $Z$, the projection onto $T^t$ can be computed as follows:

-After the projection, the truncated SVD can be computed very efficiently.
-Basically, noting that all the matrices in $T^t$ are of rank at most $2r$ and they also share partial column and row spaces, thus it is possible to exploit this structure to compute the SVD more efficiently.
+After the projection, the truncated SVD can be carried out at low cost.
+Basically, noting that all the matrices in $T^t$ are of rank at most $2r$ and they also share partial column and row spaces, it is possible to exploit this structure to compute the SVD more efficiently.
 We refer interested readers to \cite{vandereycken2013low,wei2016guarantees,Wei2020} for details.

 The main theoretical guarantee of ARMC is presented in the next section.
-We would like to emphasize that the introduction of the additional tangent space projection not only yields a much more efficient algorithm, but also enables us to derive an improved sample complexity compared to existing ones.
+We would like to emphasize that the introduction of the additional tangent-space projection not only yields a much more efficient algorithm, but also enables us to derive an improved sample complexity compared to existing ones.